libertysoft3/saidit/README.md

 1. Download [Ubuntu Server 18.04.2 LTS](https://www.ubuntu.com/download/server)
 1. Install and run [VirtualBox](https://www.virtualbox.org/wiki/Downloads) (free and supports Linux, Mac, or Windows)
-1. Creating a new VM with 4gb+ RAM and 30gb+ disk space
+1. Creating a new Linux virtual machine with 30gb+ disk space
+1. In Settings -> System set Base Memory to 4gb+ RAM and Processors to 4+
+1. In Settings -> Storage fill the optical drive by clicking "Choose Virtual Optical Disk File" and selecting the Ubuntu 18 .iso from step 1
 1. In Settings -> Network for Adapter 1, select "Attached to: Bridged Adapter"
-1. In Settings -> Storage fill the optical drive by clicking "Choose Virtual Optical Disk File" and selecting the Ubuntu 18 .iso from step 1
 1. Start the VM (Normal or Detachable)
 1. Proceed through Ubuntu installation by choosing the default options
 1. Your server's name: ubuntu-vm